fernandovbs/nextjs-blog/posts/deploy-multiple-wordpress-sites.md

                 COMMAND: 'deploy-out.sh'
 ```

-Here we're using a [custom docker image](https://hub.docker.com/r/acm1/gettext) with gettext installed.
+Here we're using a <a href="https://hub.docker.com/r/acm1/gettext" target="_blank" rel="nofollow">custom docker image</a> with gettext installed.
 Bitbucket supports public and private Docker images including those hosted on Docker Hub, AWS, GCP, Azure and self-hosted registries accessible on the internet.

-We run [envsubst](https://command-not-found.com/envsubst) from gettext to replace our env vars in our deploy script.
+We run <a href="https://command-not-found.com/envsubst" target="_blank" rel="nofollow">envsubst</a> from gettext to replace our env vars in our deploy script.

-Pipelines comes with [nomerous env vars](https://support.atlassian.com/bitbucket-cloud/docs/variables-in-pipelines/#Variablesinpipelines-customvars) that you can use to customize your deploy process.
+Pipelines comes with <a href="https://support.atlassian.com/bitbucket-cloud/docs/variables-in-pipelines/#Variablesinpipelines-customvars" target="_blank" rel="nofollow">numerous env vars</a> that you can use to customize your deploy process.
 You can create new ones as well.

 Here we defined a custom var called ENVIRONMENT all the other variables were automatically set by pipelines.

 You can define custom env vars in the Deployments section or Repository variables.

-With this configuration, the [ssh-run pipe](https://bitbucket.org/atlassian/ssh-run/src/0.2.6/) will search for a deploy.sh file inside our repository.
+With this configuration, the <a href="https://bitbucket.org/atlassian/ssh-run/src/0.2.6/" target="_blank" rel="nofollow">ssh-run pipe</a> will search for a deploy.sh file inside our repository.

 Let's see how it looks: